olegkas/py-sandbox-rpc/README.md

-# py-sandbox-rpc
+# easy-pyrpc
-rpc with python 3
+easy rpc with python 3.8